mm21/trilium-alchemy/doc/sdk/declarative-notes/index.md

     content_file = "assets/myFrontendScript.js"
 ```

-The filename is relative to the subpackage in which the class is defined.
-Currently accessing parent paths (`".."`{l=python}) is not supported.
+The filename is relative to the package or subpackage the class is defined in.
+Currently accessing parent paths (`".."`) is not supported.

 ```{note}
 If you use [Poetry](https://python-poetry.org/) and want to publish a Python note hierarchy with content from a file, no additional steps are needed to package these files if they reside in your project.
 If you use setuptools, you'll need to use `package_data` or `data_files` to include them (however using setuptools for this is currently untested).